There are a lot of misconceptions about oral health that can wind up hurting your teeth – and your wallet.

 Good oral hygiene, like brushing, flossing and regular dentist visits, can help maintain the appropriate level of bacteria in your mouth and your digestive system as a whole.
 Your mouth is the gateway to your digestive system, and high levels of bacteria and germs can make you sick.

 The best way to maintain your oral health is to regularly see a dentist.
-AAA members in Rhode Island can get quality dental care and coverage at exclusive AAA member rates.
+With Altus Dental, AAA members in Massachusetts can get quality dental care and coverage at exclusive AAA member rates.
 Check your rate today.